Grade of membership analysis for multi-layer ordinal categorical data: Experimental studies

 \textbf{Experiment 4: Effect of changing $N_{0}$.} Set $N=600$, $L=10$, and $K=3$.
 Let $N_{0}$ vary in $\{20, 40, \ldots, 200\}$.
-For the sparse case, set $\rho=0.2$.
-For the dense case, set $\rho=5$.
+For the low-intensity case, set $\rho=0.2$.
+For the high-intensity case, set $\rho=5$.
 Performances of the three methods are reported in Figure \ref{EX4}.
 Results suggest that all methods exhibit improved performance in estimating the item parameter matrices and $K$ when $N_{0}$ grows, with GoM-DSoG performing slightly better than GoM-SoG and both significantly outperforming GoM-Sum.

 \textbf{Experiment 5: Effect of changing $K$.} Set $N=100K, N_{0}=N/K, L=5$.
 Let $K$ vary in $\{1, 2, \ldots, 8\}$.
-For the sparse case, set $\rho=0.5$.
-For the dense case, set $\rho=5$.
+For the low-intensity case, set $\rho=0.5$.
+For the high-intensity case, set $\rho=5$.
 Results are summarized in Figure \ref{EX5}.
-Observations include that (a) GoM-DSoG and GoM-SoG significantly outperform GoM-Sum in the dense case; (b) all methods fail to estimate $K$ when the true $K$ is 1.
+We observe that (a) GoM-DSoG and GoM-SoG significantly outperform GoM-Sum in the dense case; (b) all methods fail to estimate $K$ when the true $K$ is 1.
 However, this is not a critical issue since we typically assume that there are at least 2 latent classes for the task of grade of membership analysis.